MaxITService/Console2Ai/readme.md

     -   Under the hood, Alt+S calls the `Invoke-Console2AiConversation` function.
 And Alt+C calls `Invoke-AIConsoleHelp` function.

 3.  **Using the PowerShell Functions** ⚙️
-    Console2Ai also provides standard PowerShell functions if you prefer:
+    Console2Ai-transcript also provides standard PowerShell functions if you prefer:

     a.  **`Invoke-AIConsoleHelp`**
         Manually trigger AI assistance.

-        # Get help based on the last 180 lines of console history
+        # Get help based on the last 200 lines of transcript history
         Invoke-AIConsoleHelp

         # Get help with more context and a specific prompt